-APPLICABLE REGULATIONS
+1 APPLICABLE REGULATIONS

-This document is a description of the Corporate Governance Statement of OP Mortgage Bank (OP MB), as referred to in Chapter 7, Sections 1-5 and 7 and Chapter 8, Section 15 of the Act on Credit Institutions, and Chapter 7, Section 7 of the Securities Markets Act.
+This document is a description of the Corporate Governance Statement of OP Corporate Bank plc, as referred to in Chapter 7, Sections 1-5 and Section 7 and Chapter 8, Section 15 of the Act on Credit Institutions and Chapter 7, Section 7 of the Securities Markets Act.
 The Statement has been issued separately from the Report by the Board of Directors.